liz-in-tech/blog/src/posts/llm/033_sft_trainer_sourcecode_prepare_dataset.md

     # Apply the formatting function if any
     if formatting_func is not None and is_processed: warnings.warn(
-            "You passed a dataset that is already processed (contains an `input_ids` field) together with a " "formatting function.
-Therefore `formatting_func` will be ignored.
-Either remove the " "`formatting_func` or pass a dataset that is not already processed.", UserWarning,
+            "You passed a dataset that is already processed (contains an input_ids field) together with a " "formatting function.
+Therefore formatting_func will be ignored.
+Either remove the " "formatting_func or pass a dataset that is not already processed.", UserWarning,
         )

-    if formatting_func is not None and not is_processed: if isinstance(dataset, Dataset):  # `IterableDataset.map` does not support `desc` map_kwargs["desc"] = f"Applying formatting function to {dataset_name} dataset"
+    if formatting_func is not None and not is_processed: if isinstance(dataset, Dataset):  # IterableDataset.map does not support desc map_kwargs["desc"] = f"Applying formatting function to {dataset_name} dataset"

         batched = isinstance(formatting_func(next(iter(dataset))), list)